nsilva/dockerized-laravel-vite-starting-point/README.md

 ![image](https://github.com/nsilva/dockerized-todo/assets/1390818/831facb1-72df-4123-bbb3-5d9afc7b82e9)

 The to-do box includes a "Add subtask" link, when clicked, it will display a new input to add subtask under the selected to-do.
 The subtasks will be displayed in the same box as the parent to-do

 ![image](https://github.com/nsilva/dockerized-todo/assets/1390818/fb31130c-d334-4ae2-92c7-a61016cfa202)

 To the right of each entry, you can see two icons, the first indicates the status if the to-do, and the cog displays the changing status options when clicked.

 ![image](https://github.com/nsilva/dockerized-todo/assets/1390818/82f9591e-f15d-4015-9794-59dc85462272)

+Please note the side effects of changing status:
+- If a parent task is set as complete, all the subtasks should be set as complete
+- If a subtask is set as in progress and the parent to-do is not in progress, it will be forced to be in progress

 ## How to Run this project
 To run the project run `up.sh`, this will start the Docker container.
 The UI will be availeble at `localhost:8001`, addtionally, the MySQL database can be accessed at `localhost:8001` and the email inbox, where the system emails will land will be located at `localhost:8004`.